European Partnership on Innovative SMEs / Eurostars call for proposals SEP 2022

 - Develop products, processes or services that can be easily commercialised

-You can submit your R&D and innovation project application between 13 July 2022 and 15 September 2022 at 14:00 CET.
+You can submit your R&D and innovation project application between 13 July 2022 and 15 September 2022 at 14:00 CEST.
 Your project consortium must have an innovative SME in the leading role, but it can also include other types of organisations like large companies, universities, research organisations and more.

 - Belgium (Brussels)